PeterKassenaar/ng2-websockets/README.md

 The number server emits just a simple random number 0 - 10,000.

 ## TODO
-The server crashes if the client is reloaded - working on that, PR's welcome!
-For now: just restart the server with Ctrl+C and `nodemon server.js` again.
+- ~~The server crashes if the client is reloaded - working on that, PR's welcome!
+For now: just restart the server with Ctrl+C and `nodemon server.js` again.~~
+- Text is copied as many times as there are connected clients.

 ## Credits
 This project is based on previous work by Łukasz Wojciechowski (https://github.com/lwojciechowski/mildchat-client), who also wrote [this great article] (https://medium.com/@lwojciechowski/websockets-with-angular2-and-rxjs-8b6c5be02fac#.v1d65auh8)  on Angular 2 and websockets.